 Team members are going door-to-door in those counties offering individuals and small business owners information about available disaster assistance programs.
 They also will meet with representatives of community-based agencies, community leaders and public officials.

 “We hope folks will talk to the community relations teams and get the information they need to help them recover,” said Michael Cline, Virginia Department of Emergency Management’s state coordinating officer.
 “Residents should know that our community relations people always wear FEMA or VDEM ID badges.”

-"We rely on our community relations staff not only to get the word out, but also to find out first hand the problems that communities and individuals in those communities are facing," Ron Sherman, FEMA's federal coordinating officer, said.
+"We rely on our community relations staff not only to get the word out, but also to find out first hand the problems that individuals in those communities are facing,” Tom Davies, FEMA’s federal coordinating officer said.